awsdocs/aws-freertos-docs/doc_source/userguide/afr-bridgekeeper-dt-bt.md

 # Running Bluetooth Low Energy Tests<a name="afr-bridgekeeper-dt-bt"></a>

-This section describes how to set up and run the Bluetooth tests using AWS IoT Device Tester for Amazon FreeRTOS\.
+This section describes how to set up and run the Bluetooth tests using AWS IoT Device Tester for FreeRTOS\.
 Bluetooth tests are not required for core qualification\.
-If you do not want to test your device with Amazon FreeRTOS Bluetooth support you may skip this setup, be sure to leave the BLE feature in device\.json set to `No`\.
+If you do not want to test your device with FreeRTOS Bluetooth support you may skip this setup, be sure to leave the BLE feature in device\.json set to `No`\.

 ## Prerequisites<a name="dt-bt-prereq"></a>
 + Follow the instructions in [Preparing to Test Your Microcontroller Board for the First Time](qual-steps.md)\.